Travel Information between London and Madrid

 These are the most popular departure and arrival points when travelling from London to Madrid:

-Direct services to Madrid tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your trip.
+Direct services to Madrid tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your route.

 Here are some other resources that might have the information you need